rezangeles/rezangeles/README.md

 - 🔭 I’m currently working on my final project.
 - 🌱 I’m currently learning Business Intelligence and Data Analytics.
-- 👯 I’m looking to collaborate on projects.
+- 👯 I’m looking to collaborate on analytics projects in SaaS, Retail, Gov't, Academic Industries, and Healthcare.
 - 🤔 I’m looking for help with enhancing my skills in healthcare analysis.
 - 💬 Ask me about my background in EnCase Certification Program and training classes.
 - 📫 How to reach me: Check out my Linked https://www.linkedin.com/in/reza-angeles-bitanga-a6443334/